Lunar Hair Care: Cutting Your Hair By The Moon's Phases

 You must also practice regular scalp care by eliminating buildup and encouraging circulation.
 When you have too much buildup from oils, products, and debris, it can cause inflammation at the root.
 When this happens long term, chronic inflammation can even lead to hair loss.
 Make sure to clean the scalp regularly with a safe shampoo—or even a scalp exfoliator.

 Finally, consider your diet and supplements.
 Eating foods high in fatty acids and vitamins B6, B12, and folic acid may encourage hair growth and reduce hair loss.
-And supplements like iron, magnesium, zinc, collagen, and biotin may support hair health.*
+And supplements like iron, magnesium, zinc, collagen, and biotin may support hair health1.*

 3. Time a cut seasonally around the solstice or equinox.